paulobmsousa/techblog/_posts/2019-04-30-hello-jekyll.markdown

    - Under Windows environment, the process for installing Ruby is better conducted by using [Ruby Installer][ruby-installer].

-   - Aditionally, the Jekyll site has a step-by-step procedure to help Windows users: [Jekyll on Windows][win-users].
+   - Additionally, the Jekyll site has a step-by-step procedure to help Windows users: [Jekyll on Windows][win-users].

    - Note that, probably you are using the *minima* theme bundle, that can be replaced whenever you want.
 But it is ideal for most cases.